Table of contents

-In this article, we'll answer common questions about UBO and document requirements for different countries, providing clarity for companies, self-employed individuals, and associations.
+Providing your company's Ultimate Beneficial Owner (UBO) details is mandatory to finalize your account creation.
+In this article, we'll answer common questions about UBOs and document requirements for different countries, providing clarity for companies, self-employed individuals, and associations.

 Organization ownership

-In the third onboarding step, we'll ask, "Who Has Ownership at Your Organization?" specifically regarding Ultimate Beneficial Owners (UBOs).
+In the third onboarding step, we'll ask, "Who Has Ownership at Your Organization?" specifically regarding UBOs.
 Let's clarify what UBO means at Swan.

 UBO definition

-A UBO is a person or entity that ultimately benefits from and controls a company.
+A UBO is a person that ultimately benefits from and controls a company.

 For legal entities with legal capacity, you are a UBO if you: